-You may email or registrar at email@example.com or call the school directly at 530-758-2940.
+You may email or visit the registration tab.
 Please note that DCCNS is closed during the summer months.
 During this time we will check messages approximately once a week.

 What are the parent co-op commitments exactly?

 Parents work together to build a positive learning community for their children.
 Each family has a family task, works as an event assistant, helps with our annual fundraiser, attends 3 work parties, and attends 5 parent education meetings.
 Parents also rotate working in their child’s classroom.
 For a more detailed description, including what happens if you have multiple children attending DCCNS, see Parent Commitments.